How to fix/repair APFS "container superblock is invalid" error?

 Step 1: Recover data from APFS container whose superblock is invalid with iBoysoft Mac Data Recovery

-iBoysoft Mac Data Recovery is a free & professional APFS data recovery software that can recover data from APFS container when its superblock is invalid, recover deleted/lost files from APFS drive, recover data from formatted APFS hard drive, recover data from unmountable APFS drive, recover data from unreadable APFS hard drive, recover data from corrupted APFS drive, recover lost data from encrypted APFS volume, recover deleted/lost APFS partition, etc. on macOS Mojave 10.14/High Sierra 10.13.
+iBoysoft Mac Data Recovery can recover data from APFS container when its superblock is invalid, recover deleted/lost files from APFS drive, recover data from formatted APFS hard drive, recover data from unmountable APFS drive, recover data from unreadable APFS hard drive, recover data from corrupted APFS drive, recover lost data from encrypted APFS volume, recover deleted/lost APFS partition, etc. on macOS Mojave 10.14/High Sierra 10.13/10.12 Sierra and Mac OS X 10.11/10.10/10.9/10.8/10.7.

 Besides, iBoysoft Mac Data Recovery can also recover lost files from FAT32 drives, exFAT drives, HFS+ drives, recover data from hard drive, external hard drive, USB flash drive, SD card, pen drive, no matter the drive is formatted, unmountable, unreadable or corrupted.